 RFEA is the only charity to provide life-long, life-changing support, job opportunities, and training to service leavers, reservists, veterans and their families, irrespective of circumstances, rank, length of service, or reason for leaving.

-The Charity’s work has received vital ongoing support thanks to a generous donation of £91,800 from The Royal Navy and Royal Marines Charity (RNRMC) and its funding partner, Greenwich Hospital.
+The Charity’s work has received vital ongoing support thanks to a generous grant of £91,800 from The Royal Navy and Royal Marines Charity (RNRMC) and its funding partner, Greenwich Hospital.

 The funding is part of a successful multi-year partnership which will continue providing essential employment support for Royal Marine and Royal Navy Veterans across the country, with services encompassing all elements needed to be successful in an employment search.
 This includes CV advice and interview skills, through to support with finding suitable employment opportunities, as well as motivation and workplace social skills.
 This funding is especially important as unemployment is rising in 2021 and the numbers registering for support in January 2021 is at an all-time high.